-- Waikiki Beachside Hostel — Beds as low as $13 for a co-ed shared large dorm right now with a special deal; normal rates average $29 per bed in the dorms.
-Semi-private rooms also available.
-Perks include free wi-fi; surfboard and moped rental (extra charge); and discounted tours.
+Waikiki Beachside Hostel – standard rates average $34 per bed in the dorms.
+Semi-private rooms are also available.
+Perks include free wi-fi, surfboard and moped rental (extra charge), and discounted tours.

-- Hostelling International Waikiki — Beds starting at $25 per night for members ($28 for non-members); private rooms available for $58 for members ($64 for non-members).
-Perks include close proximity to the beach, as well as free boogie boards and sports equipment.
+Hostelling International Honolulu – Beds start at $25 per night for members ($28 for non-members); private rooms are available for $58 for members ($64 for non-members).
+Perks include proximity to the beach and free boogie boards and sports equipment.

-Staying in a hostel will not only save you a lot of money (even the private rooms are less than half what you'd pay at a nearby hotel), but you'll also have the opportunity to meet a lot of other travelers from all over the world.
+Staying in a hostel will save you a lot of money (even the private rooms are less than half what you'd pay at a hotel), and you'll also have the opportunity to meet travelers from around the world.

 Get Some Sun

 Sitting on the beach, soaking up some sun, and people-watching won't cost anything.